allesklar/tkh_content/README.md

 ## Usage

-The section is located at:
+The main section is located at:

     /pages